megaoptim/megaoptim-wp/readme.txt

 = Will MegaOptim work with CloudFlare? =
     Yes!
 You need to use the CloudFlare plugin with correct credentials or setup credentials in the Settings > Advanced menu.
 If the credentials are setup correctly, the plugin will automatically purge from the CloudFlare cached images when they are optimized with MegaOptim.

-= Is the plugin compatible with WP offload S3 and WP Stateless? =
-    Not fully compatible at this time, but we are already working and testing this feature.
-It will be released soon.

 = I have problem, the plugin won't work. =
    Please <a target="_blank" href="https://megaoptim.com/contact">contact us</a> as soon as possible and we can assist you.
 We even have a live chat.